JimHotchkiss/sports-medicine-app/README.md

 # Note - 2/23/2021
     * .zip file wouldn't properly load.
 It would load the HTMl, but it would not load the data (features).
 I think the javascript fetch request is not compatible with the Highspot, .zip file method
         - Going to try and launch on Azure, and send the link over to the Highspot administrator (Annie Werner)

+# Note - featureData.json - Shaver data

+    {
+        "id": "shaver", "title": "Shaver Specifications", "iconUrl": "../images/soccer.png", "description": "Language that describes what this feature does or provides."
+    },